 College World Series Format

-The College World Series refers to an eight-team tournament played at Charles Schwab Field in Omaha, Neb. (formerly TD Ameritrade Park), each year to crown a champion in college baseball.
-The tournament is double-elimination, single-game series until the final, which is a best-of-three series.
+The College World Series refers to an eight-team tournament played at Charles Schwab Field in Omaha, Neb., each year to crown a champion in college baseball.
+The tournament is double-elimination until the final, which is a best-of-three series.

-Prior to the College World Series is the Division-I Baseball Tournament.
-The first round of the tournament is the NCAA Regionals, a group-stage made up of 16 four-team pods.
-They play a round-robin double-elimination tournament where the top team from each group advances to the next round.
+Prior to the College World Series is the NCAA Division-I Baseball Tournament.
+The first round of the tournament is the Regionals, a group stage made up of 16 four-team pods.
+They play a double-elimination tournament where the top team from each group advances to the next round.
 The second round, the Super Regionals, is a best-of-three series where the winner advances to the final eight in Omaha.

 History And Favorites

-Southern California leads college baseball with 12 CWS championships, LSU and Texas are tied for second with six apiece, and Arizona State sits fourth with five championships.
-Florida State leads the nation in NCAA Tournament appearances without a championship (a whopping 58), followed by Clemson (44).
-East Carolina leads in NCAA Tournament appearances without a CWS berth (31), followed by South Alabama (28).
+Southern California leads college baseball with 12 CWS championships, LSU places second with seven, and Texas owns six titles.
+Florida State leads the nation in NCAA Tournament appearances without a championship (a whopping 60!), followed by Clemson (47).
+East Carolina leads in NCAA Tournament appearances without a CWS berth (34), followed by South Alabama (28).

 Here is a list of CWS Finals results since 2000.